AriFordsham/GHCWiki/supercompilation.md

   - Flag -fexpose-all-unfoldings (a cousin of -fomit-interface-pragmas) (default is off) to switch on the spit-out-all-unfoldings stuff.
   - Validate with flag off; then push.
 - Add IO monad;
-- Write msg, split in the R form.
+- Write msg in the R form.
 Still with eager substitution
 - Figure out arity for each top-level (lambda lifted) function, and only inline when it is saturated.
 (Write notes in paper, explaining why this might be good.)
 NB: linearity becomes simpler, because a variable cannot occur under a lambda.
-- Refined whistle-blowing test

   - Neil's msg idea

 Later